rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 ![NoxFuturaScreenshot](noxfutura.png)

 [Nox Futura] is a long-term passion project, a Dwarf-Fortress and RimWorld inspired base building game.
 Voxel engine with integrated models, porting from a C++ version.
 It's just emerging from a back-end rewrite bringing in goodness from Legion 0.3 and WGPU 0.6.

 [The project's repo is public][noxfutura-src].

 Currently working:

 - Procedural generation of the planet, based on layered 3D Perlin noise.
 - Voxelized landblocks with a chunking system for dynamic changes.
-Full Dwarf Fortress style "layering" - so you can carve out interiors, caves and similar within a larger map region.
+- Full Dwarf Fortress style "layering".
-- Dynamic settler generation, different hairstyles, clothes, professions, skin types, etc.
+- Dynamic settler generation, hair, clothes, professions, skin types, etc.
-- Large scale foliage/vegetation (decent FPS with a few thousand trees and foliage items).
+- Large scale foliage/vegetation (a few thousand trees and foliage).
 - Dynamic lighting.
-Time-based sun position and entities can add lights to the scene.
+Time-based sun position and entities can add lights.
-- Data-driven design, pretty much everything is defined in RAW files - so its moddable out of the box.
+- Data-driven design, pretty much everything is defined in RAW files.
 - Early job system, including lumberjacking and workshop placement.

 [noxfutura-src]: https://github.com/thebracket/noxfutura